 3. Payout: If the claim is approved, you’ll receive compensation up to your policy limits, either for repair, replacement, or reimbursement of your belongings.

-Liability coverage within the policy protects you financially if someone gets injured in your rental space or if you accidentally damage someone else’s property.
+Liability coverage within your policy protects you financially if someone gets hurt in your rental space or if you accidentally damage someone else’s property.
+Your Additional Living Expenses coverage, often called ALE, picks up the cost of temporary accommodation, meals, and related expenses if your rental unit becomes uninhabitable due to a covered loss.

 Why Do You Need Renters Insurance?